marco-palmiotto/darkpack-workshop/README.md

 to change the corresponding line in the configuration file `.devcontainer/devcontainer.json`.
 We reccomment to have already pulled the image before opening the repository in the devcontainer, so that you will not have it built locally (this build will take a few minutes of 100% CPU time).

+## Python setup in the container

+If you are using the image with python, you can set it up with poetry in the container.
+You can